Banira Giri: Literary career

-She is the second poet, after Laxmi Prasad Devkota, to represent Nepal in Afro-Asian Writers' Conference in 1975.
+Giri was the second poet, after Laxmi Prasad Devkota, to represent Nepal at the Afro-Asian Writers' Conference; she did so in 1975.

 She published her first book Euta Jiundo Jung Bahadur, a poetry collection, in 1974 (Jestha 2031 BS).
 She received positive reviews for her work and published a second poetry collection titled Jiwan: Thayamaru, in 1977 (2034 BS).

 Her third work was a novel titled Karagar, published in 1978.
-The novel is the story of a lonely woman living in Kathmandu.
+It is the story of a lonely woman living in Kathmandu.
 It deals with her relationship with her brothers after the death of their parents and her affair with a married man.
 The novel remains one of her widely-read works.
-In 1985 (2042 BS), she published the sequel of the novel titled Nirbandha.
+In 1985 (2042 BS), she published the novel's sequel, Nirbandha.

-In 1999 (2056 BS), she published a poetic fantasy novel titled Shabdatit Shantanu, for which she received the Sajha award.
+In 1999 (2056 BS), Giri published a poetic fantasy novel titled Shabdatit Shantanu, for which she received the Sajha award.

-Notable Works
+Notable works

 Personal life and death

-She married Shankar Giri, an engineer from Janakpur in 1967.
-She was also one of the close friend of the writer Parijat.
+She married Shankar Giri, an engineer from Janakpur, in 1967.

+She was a close friend of the writer Parijat.

 On the night of May 24, 2021, Giri died following a heart attack and testing positive for COVID-19, at the age of 75.
-Giri was survived by her husband, a son and a daughter.
+She was survived by her husband, a son and a daughter.

 Awards and legacy

 She won the Sajha Puraskar in 1999 for her poetic fantasy work Shabatit Shantanu.
-She is the first woman to win the award.
+She was the first woman to win the award.
 She was also awarded with Suprabal-Gorkha-Dakshin-Bahu, the second highest civilian honour in the Kingdom of Nepal by His Majesty's Government of Nepal.

-Shankar Giri established a non-profit foundation called Banira Giri Foundation in 2019.
-The aim of the foundation is to help aspiring writers financially and in other ways.
-The foundation also have an archive of the books, manuscripts and photographs of the poet.
-A life-size statue of Giri was built on the property of the foundation which was unveiled on 11 May 2022 by Dr. Basudev Tripathi.

-The foundation also presented various awards to poets and artist on that day.
+Her husband, Shankar Giri, established a non-profit foundation called the Banira Giri Foundation in 2019.
+Its aim is to help aspiring writers financially and in other ways.
+The foundation also has an archive of the books, manuscripts and photographs of the poet.
+A life-size statue of Giri was built on the property of the foundation; it was unveiled on 11 May 2022 by Dr. Basudev Tripathi.
+The foundation also presented various awards to poets and artists on that day.